Pyrlang/Pyrlang/docs/source/calling_python.rst

     Context = py:new_context(Node, Options).

-This will perform a remote call to your Python node, and create :py:class:`~Pyrlang.Notebook.notebook.Notebook` object with default history limit of 50 values. ``Options`` map can contain key ``history`` with an integer value if you want to override this default.
+This will perform a remote call to your Python node, and create :py:class:`~pyrlang.Notebook.notebook.Notebook` object with default history limit of 50 values. ``Options`` map can contain key ``history`` with an integer value if you want to override this default.